MIDS-scaling-up/v2/week05/hw/README.md

 ## Introduction to Tensorflow v2
 The idea of this homework is to serve as an introduction to [TensorFlow](https://www.tensorflow.org/).
 TensorFlow 2 (TF2) was released in late 2019- and it includes [Keras](https://keras.io/), which you encountered in Session 4 and (hope you agree) is much easier to use.

 * Start the TF2 container: `sudo docker run -it --rm --runtime nvidia --network host hw5:latest`.
-Note the ```--rm```:  when you type `exit`, this container will be removed from your TX2.
+Note the ```--rm```:  when you type `exit`, this container will be removed from your device.
 * Connect to your Jetson via browser on port 8888 and enter the passworld `nvidia`.
 * Glance through the [TF2 beginner lab](https://www.tensorflow.org/tutorials/quickstart/beginner).
 This lab is available in the container at the path `/beginner.ipynb`.
 Open up the notebook and run it to completion.
 * What's the structure of the network that's being used for classification?
 How good is it?
 Based on what you learned in homework 4, can you beat it?
 Hint: use something like [this](https://github.com/dragen1860/TensorFlow-2.x-Tutorials/tree/master/01-TF2.0-Overview) if you need an inspiration.